section-engineering-education/engineering-education/content/articles/creating-a-honeypot-for-network-security/index.md

 status: publish
 published: true
 url: /creating-a-honeypot-for-network-security/
-title: Creating a honeypot for network security
+title: Creating a Honeypot for Network Security
-description: In this article, we will discuss honeypots and how to avoid them when scraping the web for data..
+description: In this article we will discuss honeypots and how to avoid them when scraping the web for data.
 author: ruth-ngonyo
-date: 2022-02-14T00:00:00-14:00
+date: 2022-02-21T00:00:00-12:00
 topics: [Security]
 excerpt_separator: <!--more-->
 images: